svg/svgo/README.md

 }
 ```

-To disable one of default plugins use `active` field:
+To disable one of the default plugins use the `active` field:

 ```js
 const { extendDefaultPlugins } = require('svgo');